Skye Blyth-Whitelock (they/them) - Integrative Counsellor

 - Trained in Grief Tending in Community

 I led a service for a local Mind that delivered emotional wellbeing and mental health services in schools and colleges for children and young people aged 5-25, alongside training, information and advice for teachers and parents.
-I then jointly managed Anna Freud’s service for children under 5, which focused on strengthening the parent-child relationship, as a means of supporting the socio-emotional development and wellbeing of babies and very young children.
-These jobs taught me a lot about childhood development and about the importance of supportive relationships and environments for children, which is something I really care about.
-In my work as a counsellor, supporting parents when they are struggling with their own wellbeing or with their relationship with their child(ren) is very important to me.
-I know how sensitive and difficult this can be and am committed to supporting parents gently and non-judgementally.
+I then jointly managed the Anna Freud Centre’s service for children under 5, which focused on strengthening the parent-child relationship, as a means of supporting the socio-emotional development and wellbeing of babies and very young children.

 - Attachment theory (Psychodynamic)